JeremySeckinger/Travel-Dash/readme.md

 Current site can be [viewed here](https://traveldashboard.herokuapp.com/)

 :construction:
-Project migration to new project structure with React as a dedicated frontend and Node as a true backend has begun [here](https://github.com/JeremySeckinger/Travel-Dash-Node-React).
-Note the migration is in its infancy and architecture and stack will be evolving as the project progresses.
+Project migration to  a React front end with a Node back end has begun [here](https://github.com/JeremySeckinger/Travel-Dash-Node-React)
 :construction:

 ## Description